JoaoG23/GuardaContas/backend/README.md

 3. Make Account
 4. Update Account
 5. Delete Account

+It add more routers

+#### Routers of user of the system

+1. List all
+2. List One
+3. Register users
+4. Update users
+5. Delete users

 See you more about API-Docs
 <h3><a href='https://guardaroupacontas-api-docs.netlify.app'> 👉 Click here more docs</a><h1>